 Then one day while out in an uncharacteristically stiff wind braving breakers on the beach, I saw an even larger vessel, a three-masted fully-rigged ship (full rig means that all masts and yards carry square sails) beating north through the robust winds and high waves.
 It was an honest-to-goodness blue water tall ship on Lake Champlain!
 THAT caught my attention.
 That extraordinary vision seared its way deep into the folds of my brain and took root in my soul.
 That afternoon is as much an influence on the man I have become as anything else I have experienced.

-Later, I tested myself on sailboats on Lake Michigan, the Pacific Ocean off southern, central and northern California, Chesapeake Bay, Mamala Bay south of Oahu, Gage Roads off Fremantle, Western Australia, and the North Sea.
+Later, I tested myself on sailboats on Lake Michigan, the Pacific Ocean off southern and northern California, Chesapeake Bay, Mamala Bay south of Oahu, Gage Roads off Fremantle, Western Australia, and the North Sea.
 These experiences sharpened my skills and bound me to the waterman’s ways.
 Increasingly, occasional encounters with tall ships drew me closer like Ulysses’ sirens.
 Increasingly, I organized my life around getting to the tall ships and photographing them, finding their elemental selves afloat and ashore.
 Tall ships are in a class of their own where natural and human mysteries are expressed in wood, iron, canvas, and hemp.
 Each vessel reflects human passions, aspirations, and purposes that are as distinctive as the sailors who master the winds that power them across the sea.

 Tall Ships Series

 Artistic inspiration is an unconscious burst of creativity in a literary, musical, or other artistic endeavour.
 For me, curiosity is a foundational component of the process.
 It starts with a question such as what is that?
 Why is it doing that?
 How does it work?
 In the process of solving any one of those questions, inspiration sparks creativity, which results in art as an expression of my experience of the subject.